Would you like to take a guess what the biggest ‘go-to’ snack option is around my house?

 So if you love peanut butter as much as I do, then you’ll definitely want to try this recipe and tutorial and give your own DIY peanut butter a try.

-Well, now you know how to:
+Well, now you know all about:

-- grow peanuts;
+- growing peanuts;

-- care for peanut plants;
+- caring for peanut plants;

 - what to look out for when growing peanuts; and

-- use your peanuts!
+- using your peanuts!